lakshyabhasin509/lakshyabhasin509/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at Graphic era hill University, Dehradun and coding stuffs.
+- 🎓 &nbsp; Studying Computer Science and Engineering at Graphic era hill University, Dehradun.

 - ☕ &nbsp; Java is my cup of tea.